KingShark1/obsidian_notes/Life/Point-E.md

 By constructing point clouds directly from renders, we were able to sidestep various issues that might arise from attempting to sample points directly from 3D meshes, such as sampling points which are contained within the model or dealing with 3D models that are stored in unusual file formats.

+- **RGBAD Images**:

+    - The RGBAD images contain color information (R, G, B), depth information (D), and transparency information (A) for each pixel in the image.
+    - The color information provides the visual appearance of the 3D model.
+    - The depth information indicates the distance from the camera to each pixel, allowing for the reconstruction of the 3D shape.
+    - The transparency information helps to account for transparency effects, like glass surfaces.
+- **Creating a Dense Point Cloud**:

+    - For each RGBAD image, the process involves creating a point cloud by using the depth information.
+    - Each pixel's depth value is used to calculate the 3D position of a point in space relative to the camera's viewpoint.
+    - The RGB color value of the pixel is assigned to the generated point, providing its visual color.
 _NOTE_: **I want to have information about the internal points as well.**

 ---